Tyrrrz/Tyrrrz.me/data/blog/conditional-content-presenting-via-wpf-contentpresenter/Post.md

 ---
-title: Conditional Content Presenting via WPF ContentPresenter
+title: 'Conditional Content Presenting via WPF ContentPresenter'
-date: 2016-10-28
+date: '2016-10-28'
+tags:
+  - 'dotnet'
+  - 'xaml'
+  - 'wpf'
 ---

 Sometimes you may find yourself facing a problem of having to switch between multiple presentations based on some condition.
 For example, you may want to display the same list of items differently depending on whether multiselect is enabled or not.